nbarbettini/Intro-Web-Series/Day 2/README.md

-#Day 2: More HTML and CSS
+#Day 2: Let's Make a Maze!

 Today we will be making a maze website with multiple pages and learning more HTML + CSS to make them look impressive!